This tutorial describes how to import a custom ship model into SpaceEngine. Before continuing, it is recommended to read this manual: Introduction.

 TurnEngines - "thrust" of the shunting engines while using them to rotate the ship.
 Larger value for faster rotations.

-WarpBoostLog – logarithm of the maximum warp drive boost factor (ie, how many times increases the ship’s physical speed when the warp engine is at full power).
+WarpBoostLog - logarithm of the maximum warp drive boost factor (ie, how many times it increases the ship's physical speed when the warp engine is at full power).
 For example, to make it 1012, type WarpBoostLog 12.
 The value of 1012 corresponds to about 1 light year per second in warp with the physical speed of 10 km per second.